How To Find The Magnitude Of Torque

 • Incorrect Units: Always use consistent units.
 If force is in Newtons and distance is in meters, the torque will be in Newton-meters.
 Mixing units (e.g., using centimeters instead of meters) will result in an incorrect torque value.

-• Misidentifying the Lever Arm: Ensure that you are measuring the distance from the axis of rotation to the point where the force is applied perpendicularly.
+• Misidentifying the Lever Arm: see to it that you are measuring the distance from the axis of rotation to the point where the force is applied perpendicularly.
 If the force is not applied perpendicularly, you need to use the component of the force that is perpendicular to the lever arm.

 • Incorrect Angle Measurement: The angle θ must be the angle between the force vector and the lever arm.
 Sometimes, the problem might give you the angle relative to another line, and you'll need to calculate the correct angle.